-2018 THEME DAYS
+2019 THEME DAYS

 This is a fun way to enhance your week at camp.
 Come to morning colors dressed up for the day!
 An entirely frivolous way to have some fun and bond with your fellow Scouts.
+Participation is always optional and does not impact Spirit Stick or Class "A" points.

-Pack Shirt Monday - Start the week showing off your pack pride.
-Wear what you've got to show what sets your pack aside from everyone else.
+Pack Shirt Monday - Start the week showing off your troop pride.
+Wear what you've got to show what sets your troop or patrol aside from everyone else.